0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 ```

 > **Note**
-> The faucet account id can be found on the faucet website
+> The faucet account id can be found on the faucet website under the title "Miden faucet".

 This will generate a Pay-to-ID (`P2ID`) note containing `<amount>` assets, transferred from one regular account to the other.
 If we sync, we can now make use of the note and consume it for the receiving account: